vibhav16/truckRoute/README.md

 1) Clone the Git Repository
 `git clone https://github.com/vibhav16/truckRoute.git`

-2) Make sure Pyhton is installed.
+2) Make sure Python is installed in your system.

-3) Run the file.
+3) Open terminal and run the file.
 `python assignment.py`